 Big data is quite varied in format and can include numerical data, text, video, or audio information.
-And an organization’s data might come from many different sources social media, customer reviews, enterprise systems, IoT sensors — making it difficult to consolidate.
+And an organization’s data might come from many different sources — social media, customer reviews, enterprise systems, and IoT sensors — making it difficult to consolidate.

 Big data has intrinsic value, yet that value must be extracted.
-Discovering the value in an organization’s data set involves multiple factors: powerful analytical tools, intelligent data scientists, and executives who are open to hearing what the data has to say.
+Discovering the value in an organization’s data set requires powerful analytical tools, intelligent data scientists, and executives who are open to hearing what the data has to say.
 Predictive analytics is one area that can yield great value, as it helps leaders make predictions based on trends they discern in the data.

-It’s true that facts don’t lie—but in its complexity, big data can be deceiving.
+Facts don’t lie, but in its complexity, big data can be deceiving.
 Data scientists must be careful to cleanse data of errors, duplicate information, and other anomalies that can disrupt their ability to find true insights.

 The combination of IoT and big data analytics can empower organizations in many industries to achieve greater efficiencies, anticipate potential problems before they arise, and make smarter decisions.
 Analytics reveals patterns and trends in data, uncovering insights that enable predictive maintenance for machines and help businesses better understand their customers.
 Here are a few examples of how the marriage of IoT and big data can impact various industries:

-As telehealth and telemedicine continue to expand, connected monitors will become common components of the healthcare system.
-These devices enable providers to track patients’ readings remotely — from connected blood pressure meters, glucometers, heart monitors, just to name a few.
+As telehealth and telemedicine continue to expand, connected health monitors will become common components of the healthcare system.
+These devices enable providers to track patients’ readings remotely — from connected blood pressure meters to glucometers and heart monitors, just to name a few.
 As the connected sensors collect and aggregate data, AI and machine learning tools can identify trends and warning signs, alert patients and providers, and potentially save lives.

-IoT devices in the transportation sector include asset trackers, telematics systems, traffic control systems, surveillance, and remote monitoring systems.
+Supply chain applications of IoT include asset trackers, telematics systems, and remote monitoring systems.
 These devices generate tremendous amounts of disparate data that can be difficult to combine and interpret — but AI and machine learning are helping.

-On a smart farm, hundreds or thousands of IoT sensors are deployed throughout an agricultural facility — placed far out in a field, inside a remote water tank to monitor usage, or even to track grazing animals.
+On a smart farm, hundreds, sometimes thousands of IoT sensors can be deployed throughout an agricultural facility — placed far out in a field, inside a remote water tank to monitor usage, or on animals to track grazing.
 The sensors generate a large body of data on soil conditions, weather patterns, irrigation availability, and other factors.
 Taken together, the data can provide insights that drive precision agriculture, which takes a focused, individualized approach to cultivation at a particular site.
 For example, variations between soil conditions in fields on a single farm can be noted and offset with different fertilizing methods.